|Volume Two — Article 2|

 (b) God makes the believer acceptable by infusing Christ’s moral excellence into his life.

-4 (a) If a Christian becomes “born again” (regenerate, transformed in character), he will achieve right standing with God.
+4 (a) If a sinner becomes “born again” (regenerate, transformed in character), he will achieve right standing with God.

-(b) If the sinner accepts right standing with God by faith in Christ’s sinless life and atoning death, he will then experience transformation in character.
+(b) If a sinner accepts right standing with God by faith in Christ’s sinless life and atoning death, he will then experience transformation in character.

 5 (a) We receive right standing with God by faith alone in the blood of Christ.